farasatkhan/minikube-guide/nginx_minikube/README.md

 pwd
 ```

-Note: This is already set inside `ngnix-deployment.yaml` but if the folder is named differently then we have to change it accordinly.
+Note: This is already set inside `ngnix-deployment.yaml` but if the folder is named differently then we have to change it accordingly.

 3. Create an `index.html` file: